-Master of Arts - Literature Track (330000MA)
+Master of Arts - Literature Track (330000MA: Non-thesis Option) (330000MAT: Thesis Option)

 In addition to the graduate application and official transcripts applicants must submit a statement of purpose.
 Applications are accepted on a rolling basis.

 A minimum of 33 credits is required (27 credits of coursework and 6 credits of thesis).
 Of the 27 credits of coursework, 18 must be at the 600 level and 12 must be in literature or literary theory.